-- What dosage must I take in order for it to be effective?
+- What dosage must I take for it to be effective?

 - When should I take this medicine?

-- Will it be more or less effective at different times of day?
+- Will it be more or less effective at different times of the day?

 - How should I take my medication?
 Should I take it with a full glass of water, a full stomach or an empty stomach?

 - What happens if I forget a dose?

 - What side effects will influence my driving performance?

 Before taking any medication, make sure your doctor knows every prescription and pill you take.
 It includes all over the counter medicine (acetaminophen, ibuprofen, herbal supplements, vitamins).
 Different chemicals react in ways you might not have realized, thus negatively affecting your ability to drive safely.

 Your Medication and Your Friends

 Never share your medication.
 Even over the counter medication is not recommended to share.
 Why?
-Because you may not know about everything that person takes.
+Because you may not know about everything, that person takes.
 And even if you do know what pills and prescriptions the other person takes, you can’t know what adverse side effects may occur by sharing your aspirin or vitamin E pills.
-Everyone responds in his or her own unique way to medicine.
+Everyone responds in his or her unique way to medicine.
 What may make you feel alert may put another person to sleep.

 How Medication Impacts Your Driving Performance

 Make sure your doctor knows that you drive a commercial motor vehicle for a living.
 Tell them all the responsibilities that come along with that job, such as personally having to throw chains to secure a load of logs, hooking/unhooking trailers, etc.

 Talk to your physician about alternative treatments that might be more compatible with your driving job.
 Of course, there will be some alternative treatments that will have a more adverse effect than prescription medication, so be well informed.

 If you are taking a medication for a long-term illness, such as non-insulin dependent diabetes or high blood pressure, ask your doctor what changes you can make to improve your health and thus come off the medication.